 - Haley has invited Chad and I (and whoever else) to explore new breweries one day a week.
 So far, so good.
 It’s a fantastic new tradition to look forward to.

-- We were invited to join a shuffleboard league with winter!
+- We were invited to join a shuffleboard league this winter!
+So far, we are not great, but we’re loving it.

 - Some new friends threw an epic pajama-Hallmark-and BYO dip party at their home in Bay View and we had such a fantastic time meeting so many new people.

 - I got to meet up for dinner with a group of new blogger friends local to Milwaukee.
-It was fun!
-I hope to do it again soon.
+It was fun and I hope to do it again soon.

 - I was also lucky enough to go to a girl’s night out at a craft bar!
-I made a hand-knitted scarf!
-I loved it.
+I made a hand-knitted scarf and loved the experience.

 - Several months ago, our college buddy Mitchell was in town and we had a late night catching up in the Deer District.
 He’s always been a kindred spirit of sorts and it felt like no time passed at all.
 I’m unbelievably grateful for college friendships that last.

-- Chad and I had a delicious Friendsgiving meal hosted by some of our new friends in Waukesha!
-So fun, so yummy.
+- Chad and I had a delicious Friendsgiving meal hosted by some of our new friends in Waukesha, which was a ton of fun and yummy to boot.

-- In October, Chad and I threw a small get-together at our house.
-It was small, but we had margaritas and loved hosting!
+- In October, Chad and I threw a get-together at our house.
+It was small, but we had margaritas and loved hosting for the first time at our home.
 Shout out to my childhood friend Annie for coming from Chicago.

 - Recently, I got to reconnect with one of my middle school teachers over coffee in MKE!
-It was so great to chat and catch up.
+It was so great to chat and catch up, plus I gained a new client.

-My mom and I took a girl’s trip to Minneapolis recently!
+My mom and I took a girl’s trip to Minneapolis recently and we had a blast.
 She had a cool opportunity to do a makeover and asked if I wanted to come along for a few days.
 It was a really neat experience and I loved our location on the Nicolette Island and the close walk to great restaurants and coffee shops.
 We had a lot of fun and my mom was absolutely radiant from the inside out (as always).

 I am SO excited about this: Chad and I are going on vacation!
 This winter we’ll be going on a two-part vacation.
 First, we’ll head to Vegas for a few days of crazy fun with our besties Alexis and Jessica!!
 (Our first time.)
 Then, we’ll head to Miami for a few days, meeting up with Haley for a few days of relaxing beach time.
 I very literally cannot wait, and am counting down every single second.